Bogoliubov Transformations Beyond Shale-Stinespring: Generic $ v^* v $ for bosons: Construction of the Fock space extension

 The algebra multiplication is given by

 with $ \otimes $ denoting the topological tensor product in $ \cE_\sF $.
 We now introduce the sum notation, where we write each function in $ \EBn $ as a formal countable sum

 This notation is consistent with the notation in \eqref{eq:Psisum}, and \eqref{eq:EBnmultiplication} coincides with the formal multiplication of two sums of the kind \eqref{eq:sumnotation}.
 However, permuting sum indices or executing convergent sums in \eqref{eq:sumnotation} intuitively leaves the sum invariant, but results in a different associated element in $ \EBn $.
-Therefore, we mod out a (two--sided) ideal\footnote{By an ideal of an algebra, we mean that $ \cI $ shall be compatible with the (commutative) algebra multiplication $ \otimes $ and linearity.
-So for $ \Psi_1, \Psi_2 \in \cI, \Psi \in \EBn $ and $ c \in \CCC $, we have $ (\Psi \otimes \Psi') \in \cI $ and $ c \Psi_1 + \Psi_2 \in \cI $.
+Therefore, we mod out a (two--sided) ideal\footnote{By an ideal of an algebra, we mean that $ \cI $ shall be closed (in an algebraic sense) under the (commutative) algebra multiplication $ \otimes $ and linearity.
+So for $ \Psi_1, \Psi_2 \in \cI, \Psi \in \EBn $ and $ c \in \CCC $, we have $ (\Psi \otimes \Psi_1) \in \cI $ and $ c \Psi_1 + \Psi_2 \in \cI $.
 Intuitively, the elements in $ \cI $ are the ones equivalent to 0.} $ \cI \subset \EBn $, which is generated by requiring that: \begin{enumerate}[(A)] \item $ \Psi - \Psi' \in \cI $, whenever each $ (\Psi')_{(L)}^{(N + L)} $ can be obtained by permuting the last $ L $ indices of $ (\Psi)_{(L)}^{(N + L)} $.
 So we may swap indices that are integrated out.\\

 \item $ \Psi - \Psi' \in \cI $, whenever we may choose for each pair $ (N, L) $ some integer $ 0 \le \Delta L_{N, L} \le L $, such that